 BCN3D provides exactly the level of support you’d expect from a premium printer company.
 Its support area has online user manuals for each of its printers, maintenance tutorials, open source files, and upgrading guides.
 There’s also the option to browse a user forum or submit a ticket for help.

-The warranty is a little strange, however.
+The warranty is a little peculiar.
 You’re protected for two years if you live in an EU country, or a year if you live elsewhere.
-This is a little disappointing for firms based in the United States, but a year’s coverage still isn’t bad; just make sure your technicians familiarize themselves with the hardware in case of any issues later.
+This is a little disappointing for firms located in the United States, but a year’s coverage still isn’t all that bad; just make sure your technicians familiarize themselves with the hardware in case of any problems later down the line.

 If you have a question prior to purchase, you can also reach out to BCN3D without having to register.
 The team monitor their emails Monday through Friday, from 9-5 CET (3AM-11AM EST).
 Sure, you might have to get up a little earlier, but that’s a fair trade for round the clock support, isn’t it?